austinsonger/Policy-Portal/incident-response.md

 1. Responders to the security incident (SIRT Team and technical security resource) meet to review the documentation collected during the security incident.
 2. A "lessons learned" section is written and attached to Incident ticket.
-   1. Evaluate the cost and impact of the security incident to \<PlaceHolder> using the documents provided by the SIRT and the technical security resource.
+   1. Evaluate the cost and impact of the security incident to `<Company Placeholder>` using the documents provided by the SIRT and the technical security resource.
    2. Determine what could be improved.
 This may include:
       * Systems and processes adjustments
       * Awareness training and documentation
       * Implementation of additional controls
    3. Communicate these findings to Senior Management for approval and for implementation of any recommendations made post-review of the security incident.
    4. Carry out recommendations approved by Senior Management; sufficient budget, time and resources should be committed to this activity.
-3. Ensure all incident related information is recorded and retained as described in \<PlaceHolder> Auditing requirements and Data Retention standards.
+3. Ensure all incident related information is recorded and retained as described in `<Company Placeholder>` Auditing requirements and Data Retention standards.
 4. Close the security incident.

 **Periodic Evaluation**

 It is important to note that the processes surrounding security incident response should be periodically reviewed and evaluated for effectiveness.
-This also involves appropriate training of resources expected to respond to security incidents, as well as the training of the general population regarding the \<PlaceHolder>'s expectation for them, relative to security responsibilities.
+This also involves appropriate training of resources expected to respond to security incidents, as well as the training of the general population regarding the `<Company Placeholder>`'s expectation for them, relative to security responsibilities.
 The incident response plan is tested annually.